Arithmetic volumes of unitary Shimura varieties: Volumes of Shimura curves

 and

 The proposition follows by applying these to the hermitian line bundles

 and using \eqref{old curve 1} and \eqref{old curve 2}. \end{proof}

-We now express the complex and arithmetic volumes of $\widehat{\tautmod}_V$ in terms of the entire function $\mathbf{A}_V(s)$ defined by \eqref{A_V}.
+We now express the complex and arithmetic volumes of $\widehat{\tautmod}_V$ in terms of the meromorphic function $\mathbf{A}_V(s)$ defined by \eqref{A_V}.
 This will form the base case of the inductive proofs of Theorems \ref{thm:degree induction} and \ref{thm:K volume} below.

 \begin{corollary} Suppose $n=2$.
 The hermitian line bundle \eqref{Kbun} has complex volume

 and arithmetic volume

 \end{corollary}